Sidmouth Croquet Club

 13. SALE OF INTOXICATING LIQUOR

-13.2 General compliance with the terms of the Premises Licence will be ensured by the Designated Premises Supervisor and overall responsibility will rest with the GMC.
+13.2 General compliance with the terms of the Premises License will be ensured by the Designated Premises Supervisor and overall responsibility will rest with the GMC.

 13.4 No person under the age of 18 shall be sold or supplied with intoxicating liquor, nor shall any member obtain intoxicating liquor for such a person.